reeceap124/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    it helps to maintain authentication of a user across requests.
+It does this by creating a session either in memory or on a database with a cookie that is passed to verify the user

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    it salts the password and hashes for a specified number of rounds.

 - [ ] What does bcrypt do to slow down attackers?

+    it rehashes numerous times to force a longer process

 - [ ] What are the three parts of the JSON Web Token?

+header(holds the algorithm and token type), payload(user data sent in token), signature(combine header, payload, and secret put into the algorithm and signed),

 ## Minimum Viable Product